Rearrangements of gaussian fields: Discussion

 \section{Discussion}

 In this article we developed tools for computing the asymptotic convex rearrangements of some random fields.
-We observed that there was a strong dependancy on the choice of the triangulation used for approximating the field.
-In \cite{DT}, it becomes apparent that for some $1$-dimensional Gaussian processes, the Lorenz curve seems a ``universal'' asymptotic convex rearrangement, in the sense that it is the same for polygonal and convoluted approximations .
-In the multivariate case, one would like to do the same, associate to each field a unique convex object.
-For the L\'evy field and the Gaussian field studied in section \ref{ExSumBM} (a $\bigoplus$-sum of Gaussian processes), the range of possible limit distributions seem to be a wide class of nondegenrate Gaussian distributions, and it would be interesting to find a structure in it.
-This is an ambitious program, and the next step is to investigate asymptotic convex rearrangement with other methods of approximation, such as convolution, and other ways of representing the asymptotic convex object, like the associated convex body, or the blaschke sum of small convex sets involved in the graph of the field approximation. \\
+We observed that there was a strong dependency on the choice of the triangulation used for approximating the field.
+In \cite{DT}, it becomes apparent that for some $1$-dimensional Gaussian processes, the Lorenz curve seems a ``universal'' asymptotic convex rearrangement, in the sense that it is the same for polygonal and convoluted approximations.